jamesplease/react-state-context/README.md

 working with it.
 Which is where **React State Context** comes in.

 React State Context is a small wrapper around Context that provides you with a small amount of structure.
-This structure not only reduces the boilerplate that you must write, but it also helps you to stay organized.
+This structure helps reduce the boilerplate that you must write, and it also helps you to stay more organized.

 ### Installation